CarsonScott/Semantic-Knowledge-Representation/README.md

 # Semantic Knowledge Representation
-A graph that represents semantic knowledge.
+A graph library that models semantic information.